 Boots on the Ground

-Family, for most, is a concept that represents togetherness, love and — despite the occasional conflict — a bond that supersedes most.
+Family, for most, represents togetherness, love and, despite the occasional conflict, a bond that supersedes most.

-But recently convicted female serial killer and former police officer Nomia Rosemary Ndlovu saw her family more as a living pay cheque, ready to be harvested at will.
+But recently convicted serial killer and former police officer Nomia Rosemary Ndlovu saw her family as a living pay cheque, ready to be fleeced at will.

 Listen to the tale here:

-Ndlovu was found guilty of the murder of five of her relatives and one of her lovers.
-She arranged the brutal murder of her lover, sister, cousin, niece and two nephews to cash in on life and funeral policies, and according to the investigating officer on her case, tried to cash in on more policies while behind bars.
+Ndlovu was found guilty of murdering five of her relatives and a lover.
+She arranged the brutal killings of her sister, cousin, niece, two nephews and boyfriend to cash in life and funeral policies, and, according to the investigating officer, tried to cash in more policies while behind bars.

 Support award-winning journalism.
 Subscribe to the Sunday Times>>

-Today on Boots on the Ground: behind South Africa’s national headlines, we get an opportunity to speak to investigators, prosecutors and journalists who had a very direct hand in bringing Ndlovu to justice.
-We will hear about the ins and outs of the investigation, including the efforts it took to keep the investigation from a fellow police officer and seasoned murderer.
-We will hear about the charges that are still pending, including those related to the murder of Ndlovu’s own son.
-And finally we will dissect Ndlovu’s court persona and how it shifted when media were allowed to cover her case.
+Today on Boots on the Ground: behind South Africa’s national headlines, we get an opportunity to speak to investigators, prosecutors and journalists who had a direct hand in bringing Ndlovu to justice.
+We hear about the ins and outs of the investigation, including what it took to keep the investigation from a fellow police officer and seasoned murderer.
+We hear about charges that are still pending, including those related to Ndlovu’s son’s murder.
+And finally, we dissect Ndlovu’s court persona and how it shifted when the media were allowed to cover her case.